 4. Mr. Heater MH9BX – Best Budget-Saver and Portable Garage Heater

-It comes withan easy-grip handle that makes carrying the device extremely comfortable.
+It comes with an easy-grip handle that makes carrying the device extremely comfortable.
 You can take it with you no matter wherever in your garage or basement you’re going to work.
-The machine is equipped with high-quality wire guard that ensures no professional hazards.
-And Plezo ignition provides safe running with energy-saving feature.
+The machine is equipped with a high-quality wire guard that ensures no professional hazards.
+And Plezo ignition provides safe running with energy-saving features.

 The machine is called a “Portable Buddy” for its high portability and lighter weight.
 And it truly is a buddy for using in small places during winter.
 Considering its price range and overall quality, the MH9BX from Mr. Heater would be the best garage heater for portability.